 As anticipated in molecular dynamics simulations^{15,16} and derived from theoretical considerations of microscopic reversibility, a reversed rotary motion of the γ subunit during ATP synthesis was predicted, and is now strongly supported by our experiments.
 The rotary subunit movement is indicated by repeating sequences of three FRET levels, which are induced by distance changes between the FRET pair.
 In most cases, a consecutive order of the three γ -subunit orientations was observed, and in an opposite direction during ATP synthesis from that during ATP hydrolysis.
 Thus, unidirectional rotary motion of the γ subunit during both modes of catalysis seems very improbable.
-Any two-state model, including contracting-and-stretching modes of the three catalytic sites, are not consistent with the repeating sequences of three FRET levels.
+Any two-state model, including contracting-and-stretching modes of the y subunit or back-and-forth swiveling modes between only two of the three catalytic sites, are not consistent with the repeating sequences of three FRET levels.
 Oscillations between two FRET states were rarely observed and can be attributed either to omitted levels or to an equilibrium state between a weak proton-motive force competing with the ATP hydrolysis backreaction.